Let’s CC help you easily find relevant CC-licensed contents.

 Please click here to learn more about CCL.

-- Creative Commons Korea (CC Korea) is a nonprofit organization devoted to expanding the use of Creative Commons Licenses and to helping people better understand what copyright is and how it works for the enhancement of open culture in the digital era.
+- C.O.D.E is a nonprofit organization devoted to expanding the use of Creative Commons Licenses and to helping people better understand what copyright is and how it works for the enhancement of open culture in the digital era.

-Please click here to learn more about CC Korea.
+Please click here to learn more about C.O.D.E.

 - Originally, copyright law was intended to protect the interests of authors and creators and to give them incentives while contributing to cultural development of the society as a whole.
 But in the late 20th century, the emergence of information and communications technology (ICT) has changed this approach - it has blurred the boundaries between users and creators, allowed ordinary people to take a more active role as producers of creative works rather than being mere passive users.The new trend has brought greater innovation and creativity into the world, especially through the web.